 We started by investigating the effect of the procedure and instructions to check whether the stimuli (which were all images of real faces) were judged as fake in sufficient proportion to warrant their analysis.
 Additionally, we assessed the effect of the re-exposure delay, i.e., the time between the first presentation of the image (corresponding to the face ratings) and the second presentation (for the real-fake rating), as well as that of the presentation order to check whether for habituation or learning effects.

 The determinants of reality beliefs were modelled separately for attractiveness, beauty, trustworthiness, and familiarity, using second order raw polynomials coefficients to allow for possible quadratic relationships (Figure 2).
-Aside from attractiveness (conceptualized as a general construct), models for beauty, trustworthiness and familiarity were adjusted for the two remaining variables mutatis mutandis.
+Aside from attractiveness (conceptualized as a general construct), models for beauty, trustworthiness and familiarity were adjusted for the the two remaining variables mutatis mutandis.
 The analysis focused on sexual-orientation relevant stimuli, i.e., on faces that were aligned with respect to the participants’ sexual orientation (i.e., female faces for heterosexual males, male faces for homosexual males, etc.), and the models included the interaction with the participants’ gender (as a sexual dimorphism has been reported in face appraisal processes).
 For the attractiveness and beauty models, we then added the interaction with the reported self-attractiveness (the average of the two questions pertaining to it) to investigate its potential modulatory effect.
 Finally, we investigated the inter-individual correlates of simulation monitoring with similar models (but this time, for all items regardless of the participant’s gender or sexual orientation) for each questionnaire, with all of the subscales as orthogonal predictors.